michaeluno/amazon-auto-links/template/list/readme.txt

 == Change log ==

+= 1.2.19 =
+- Removed bottom margin for last products.

 = 1.2.18 =
-- Remove the font size for author elements.
+- Removed the font size for author elements.

 = 1.2.17 =
 - Added rules for the discount element.